Corvusoft/restq/documentation/NETWORK-API.md

 The framework implements [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations to present a clean consistent experience for the configuration of interrelated entities.

 All resources, with the exception of Message and Collection entities, may hold any number of generic properties presented to the exchange in a supported document format (see [add_format](API.md#exchangeadd_format)).
-These properties are persisted in the repository and can then be used with the filter functionality to discover data-sources (Queues) of interest.
+These properties are persisted in the repository and can then be used with the [filters](#filters) functionality to discover entities of interest.

-The exchange reserves a select number of property names for internal use and/or Queue/Subscription configuration.
+The exchange reserves a select number of property names for internal use and Queue/Subscription configuration.
 Altering these properties with invalid content will result in a 400 (Bad Request) error response status code.

 ### Resources